 - More vibration due to the hard string bed

-`The important decision as to whether have a thinner string or opt for a thicker string.
+`The important decision as to whether to have a thinner string or opt for a thicker string.

-Opt for a thin string with lower tension for a powerful performance, lower control and durability.
-While thinner strings with high tension will provide you with better control, good performance but lower longevity.
+Opt for a thin string with lower tension for a powerful performance, moderate control and durability.
+While thinner strings with high tension will provide you with better control and performance but lower longevity.